 - Up to 38% more dry matter yield

 - High gas yields in the biogas plant

 - Winter hardiness with early growth

 - Sow 1 time, harvest up to 5 years (10 times)

 - Conventional harvesting and storage technology can be used

-Alkar is a hardy giant wheat grass and is sown from March to September with a strength of 20-25 kg / ha.
-In the first year of cultivation 2012, 12 - 15t / ha were harvested in two cuts.
+Alkar is a hardy giant wheatgrass and is sown from March to September at a rate of 20-25 kg / ha.
+In the first year of cultivation in 2012, 12-15t / ha were harvested in two cuts.

 In the second year of cultivation by Alkar in 2013, the harvested fresh mass was 45,1 t / ha.
 The dry matter yield was 12,6 t / ha, an increase of 30 percent compared to the first year of cultivation.
 The TS content is therefore 28 percent.
 This confirms the yield potential for use as a biogas substrate and Alkar is particularly suitable as a biogas cosubstrate to supplement corn.

 Farmers from Schleswig-Holstein to Bavaria successfully grow Alkar energy grass.